exercism/v3/languages/csharp/exercises/concept/parameters/.docs/instructions.md

 ## Add a telemetry check that the remote control car is in good order

-Implement `TelemetryClient.GetBatteryUsagePerMeter()`.
+Implement `TelemetryClient.IsCarOk()`.

 This will call `RemoteControlCar.GetTelemetryData()`.
 If `GetTelemetryData()` returns `false` then this routine should return "no data".

-If `GetTelemetryData()` returns `true` then provided that battery usage is currently above 50% then the message "car ok" is returned otherwise "car bad".
+If `GetTelemetryData()` returns `true` then provided that battery usage is currently above 50% then the message "car ok" is returned by the telemetry client otherwise "car bad" is returned.

 ```csharp
 var car = RemoteControlCar.Buy();